 - Create and run GPO to delete the registry key.

 - Within your MSPComplete portal, activate the DeploymentPro module for your users and set the Schedule Cutover date to a date/time after the GPO has been run.

-1. On-Premises Exchange to Office 365 Exchange Online cutover migration:
+1. On-Premises Exchange to Microsoft 365 Exchange Online cutover migration:

-2. If performing a staged/batch migration from On-Premises or Hosted Exchange, it will be necessary to have some Outlook users connected to the Source environment and some users connected to Office 365.
-The users who need to connect to Office 365 will need to bypass AutoDiscover.
+2. If performing a staged/batch migration from On-Premises or Hosted Exchange, it will be necessary to have some Outlook users connected to the Source environment and some users connected to Microsoft 365.
+The users who need to connect to Microsoft 365 will need to bypass AutoDiscover.

 There are several different ways that Outlook tries to connect to the AutoDiscover service.
 Their order and priority is as follows: